jfzhang95/pytorch-video-recognition/README.md

 train/val/test data for each dataset using sklearn.
 If you want to train models using official train/val/test data, you can look in [dataset.py](https://github.com/jfzhang95/pytorch-video-recognition/blob/master/dataloaders/dataset.py), and modify it to your needs.

-Currently, I only trained C3D model in UCF and HMDB datasets.
+Currently, I only train C3D model in UCF and HMDB datasets.
 The train/val/test accuracy and loss curves for each experiment are shown below:

 - **UCF101**